AWegnerGitHub/awegnergithub.github.io-content/2020_04_22_rise_garden_unbox.md

 control board, and the electronics in general, appear very well assembled.

 In short, despite some packaging annoyances, I'm looking forward to assembling this thing over the coming day.
-Next up, though, is unpacking my first round of seeds and the nurseries.
+Next up, though, is
+[unpacking my first round of seeds and the nurseries][unboxnurseries].